What is a peace bond?

 The following are some common terms used in the peace bond application process:

-Complainant – If someone else is applying for a peace bond on your behalf, they are the applicant and you are referred to as the complainant, or the person making the complaint, in the Information before the court.
+Complainant – If someone else is applying for a peace bond on your behalf, they are the informant and you are referred to as the complainant, or the person making the complaint, in the Information before the court.

 Defendant – This is the individual you are applying for a peace bond against.